 Could I have done this all with one of my current bikes?

 I have several bikes and could have added racks — but I simply didn’t.
 I can’t emphasize enough how much I hate showing up somewhere sweaty and hot, and that was the main deterrent in the past.

-The ease of having a bike ready to handle whatever I need to do without showing up a sweaty mess is clutch for me.
+The ease of having a bike ready without showing up a sweaty mess is clutch for me.
 The Haul ST has removed every bit of friction and asks “Why not take the bike?” for most of my daily tasks.